Steve Lamacq: 6 Music

 Lamacq's homepage on the 6 Music website described Lamacq Live as "the UK's most influential indie radio show".
-He also has a programme on the BBC's digital station, BBC Radio 6 Music, which was on Sunday afternoons, but from April 2005 he has presented the daily teatime show on BBC Radio 6 Music, taking over from Andrew Collins, where he still remains.
+He also has a programme on the BBC's digital station, BBC Radio 6 Music, which was on Sunday afternoons, but from April 2005 he presented the daily teatime show on BBC Radio 6 Music, taking over from Andrew Collins.

 In March 2010 it was announced that Lamacq and fellow Radio 1 presenter Jo Whiley would present a one-off Evening Session (the first in 13 years) on Good Friday (2 April) for BBC Radio 6 Music.

 In 2016, Lamacq broadcast from the studios at BBC Radio Humberside, as part of Radio 6 Music's Independent Venue Week tour.
 One night of the nationwide tour was hosted at The New Adelphi Club in Hull, East Yorkshire, on 26 January 2016, with Mark Morriss as the headline act.

+On 1 September 2023, it was announced that Lamacq would stand down from his weekday drive time show and present a single weekly show on Monday called Steve Lamacq’s Teatime Session from January 2024.

-Radio 2
+Radio 2 and other appearances

 In addition to his regular 6 Music slot, he also presented a weekly show on BBC Radio 2 where he played his own choice of music and introduces his listeners to both new and emerging artists.

 Beginning in April 2007, the show was originally broadcast on Wednesdays between 11:30 pm and 12:30 am and, from April 2008, between 11 pm and 12 am.
 At Easter 2010, as part of wider changes to the Radio 2 evening schedule, Trevor Nelson took over the Wednesday 11 pm slot (having previously been on in the hour before Lamacq), with Lamacq moving to 11 pm on Saturday nights.
 In April 2012, the show was renamed Steve Lamacq's Rock College and moved to a Thursday 11 pm slot.
+Lamacq left regular presenting duties on Radio 2 in September 2013 as part of a reshuffle of evening presenters.

 In 2007, he deputised for Bob Harris on Saturdays from 11 pm to 2 am, who had to receive treatment for cancer.
-As a result of Lamacq's move to Saturdays, Harris' show now airs from midnight to 3am.

-Lamacq left regular presenting duties on Radio 2 in September 2013 as part of a reshuffle of evening presenters, but will return in the future as a presenter of one-off shows and as a stand-in for other presenters.

-5Live

-Lamacq has appeared as a guest on 5live sport punditry show Fighting Talk hosted by Colin Murray.
-His appearances have been a highlight on the show.
+He has also appeared as a guest on 5live sport punditry show Fighting Talk hosted by Colin Murray.